Roopesh2/K-base/Dictionary.md

 - **Stake**: wooden or metal post driven into the ground to support something.
 - **Ravish**: seize and carry off (someone) by force.
 - **Supple**: flexible
-- **Chastity**: the state or practice of refraining from extramarital, or especially from all,
+- **Chastity**: the state or practice of refraining from extramarital, or especially from all, sexual intercourse.
 - **Odious**: repulsive; extremely unpleasant.
 - **Flinch**: make a quick, nervous movement.
 - **Din**: a loud, unpleasant, and prolonged noise.